 Can access your files?
 If you can’t ask why not.
 You should always be able to access your files either via FTP or a web-based control panel.
 If you can’t access your files, how can you or your web developer or SEO edit the files?

-Avoid the hidden cost of getting bills from your host every time you a small change making.
+Avoid the hidden cost of getting bills from your host every time you make a small change.

 Often shared hosting is insecure, hosts who deny access to your website files are probably hosting multiple websites on the same server, which is a security risk for your site.